-702.19.
-Trample
+702.18.
+Shroud

-- 702.19a Trample is a static ability that modifies the rules for assigning an attacking creature's combat damage.
+- 702.18a Shroud is a static ability.
+"Shroud" means "This permanent or player can't be the target of spells or abilities." - 702.18b Multiple instances of shroud on the same permanent or player are redundant. - 702.19.
+Trample - 702.19a Trample is a static ability that modifies the rules for assigning an attacking creature's combat damage.
 The ability has no effect when a creature with trample is blocking or is dealing noncombat damage.
 (See rule 510, "Combat Damage Step.") - 702.19b The controller of an attacking creature with trample first assigns damage to the creature(s) blocking it.
-Once all those blocking creatures are assigned lethal damage, any remaining damage is assigned as its controller chooses among those blocking creatures and the player or planeswalker the creature is attacking.
+Once all those blocking creatures are assigned lethal damage, any excess damage is assigned as its controller chooses among those blocking creatures and the player or planeswalker the creature is attacking.
 When checking for assigned lethal damage, take into account damage already marked on the creature and damage from other creatures that's being assigned during the same combat damage step, but not any abilities or effects that might change the amount of damage that's actually dealt.
 The attacking creature's controller need not assign lethal damage to all those blocking creatures but in that case can't assign any damage to the player or planeswalker it's attacking.

 Example: A 2/2 creature that can block an additional creature blocks two attackers: a 1/1 with no abilities and a 3/3 with trample.
 The active player could assign 1 damage from the first attacker and 1 damage from the second to the blocking creature, and 2 damage to the defending player from the creature with trample.
+Example: A 6/6 green creature with trample is blocked by a 2/2 creature with protection